lsrur/codeblade/README.md

 ## <a name="requirements"></a>Requirements

-- Laravel 9.x (Codeblade uses a new feature in Laravel 9 for inline compilation of Blade templates, it won't work with earlier versions).
+- Laravel 9+ (CodeBlade uses a new feature in Laravel 9 for inline compilation of Blade templates).

-- MySQL (For now, Codeblade only works with MySQL/MariaDB connections.
+- MySQL (For now, CodeBlade only works with MySQL/MariaDB connections.
 Reverse engineering for pgsql is on the way).

 ## <a name="instalation"></a>Installation

 You can install the package via composer:

 ```
-composer require lsrur/codeblade
+composer require lsrur/CodeBlade
 ```

 Publish the configuration file (it will be useful):

 ```
-php artisan vendor:publish --provider="Lsrur\Codeblade\CodebladeServiceProvider"
+php artisan vendor:publish --provider="Lsrur\CodeBlade\CodeBladeServiceProvider"
 ```

 Prepare the templates folder in your project and copy the examples:

 ```
-php artisan codeblade:install
+php artisan CodeBlade:install
 ```

 ## <a name="config"></a>Configuration
-There are two configuration keys in config/codeblade.php:
+There are two configuration keys in config/CodeBlade.php:

 | Key|Description |
 |-----|----|